 While growing up, Tanya Krueger considered the hospital her home away from home.

 The Broadcast Education Association has selected a paper co-authored by Assistant Professor Tang Tang and Director Roger Cooper, of Ohio State University, as the winner of its 2010 paper competition.

 Senior biology student wins recognition from the College Reading & Learning Association.

 As the world watches snowboarders defy gravity and ice dancers twirl in perfect unison this month, former University of Wisconsin Oshkosh scholar-athlete Vanessa Virbitsky ’08, will enjoy her own Olympic moment in Vancouver.

 While Nate Wielgosh is working toward a Master of Public Administration, UW Oshkosh’s Student Titan Employment Program (STEP) is giving him the opportunity to develop both technical and interpersonal skills as an online content migration manager.

 The following faculty Q&A was submitted by the University of Wisconsin Oshkosh Faculty Advocacy Committee, a committee of the Faculty Senate.
-Pete Brown, chair of the anthropology department, wrote the introduction.
+Maureen Muldoon, associate geology professor, wrote the introduction.

 The following faculty Q&A was submitted by the University of Wisconsin Oshkosh Faculty Advocacy Committee, a committee of the Faculty Senate.
-Kenneth Price, associate professor of mathematics, wrote the introduction.
+Richard Kalinoski, associate theatre professor and resident playwright, wrote the introduction.